pytorch/pytorch/docs/source/torch.compiler_aot_inductor.rst

 AOTInductor is a specialized version of
 `TorchInductor <https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747>`__
+, designed to process exported PyTorch models, optimize them, and produce shared libraries as well as other relevant artifacts.
-which takes an exported PyTorch model, optimizes it, and generates a shared library.
-These compiled artifacts can be deployed to non-Python environments, which are commonly used for inference deployments.
-AOTInductor is a vital component along the `export <https://pytorch.org/docs/main/export.html>`__ path as it provides a way to run an exported model without a Python runtime.
+These compiled artifacts are specifically crafted for deployment in non-Python environments, which are frequently employed for inference deployments.
+AOTInductor plays a pivotal role in the `export <https://pytorch.org/docs/main/export.html>`__ path, offering a means to execute an exported model independently of a Python runtime.

-In this tutorial, you will learn how to take a PyTorch model, export and compile into a shared library, and run the model prediction in C++.
+In this tutorial, you will gain insight into the process of taking a PyTorch model, exporting it, compiling it into a shared library, and conducting model predictions using C++.

 Model Compilation
 ---------------------------

-With AOTInductor, the model is authored in Python.
-The following is an example model which shows how to call ``aot_compile`` to compile it into a shared library.
+Using AOTInductor, you can still author the model in Python.
+The following example demonstrates how to invoke ``aot_compile`` to transform the model into a shared library.

 .. note::

-    To run the following script, you need to have at least one CUDA device on your machine.
+   To execute the following code, it's essential to have a CUDA-enabled device on your machine.
-    If you do not have a GPU, you can remove the ``.to(device="cuda")`` code in the snippet below and it will generate the model code into a shared library that runs on CPU.
+   If you do not possess a GPU, you can simply omit the ``.to(device="cuda")`` code within the snippet below.
+In such a case, the script will compile the model code into a shared library that is optmized for CPU execution.

 .. code-block:: python